 8. I’ve had bad endometriosis since my periods started and while I like my job, my boss doesn’t have much sympathy for me.
 I’ve used up all my sick leave (mainly on doctor’s visits and surgery).
 I feel isolated and don’t know what to do.

 Unfortunately, this is the reality for many people in the workforce.
 Through no fault of their own, many people are in an unenviable position in that they need and want to work and yet their health lets them down.
 What’s more, having endometriosis is costly in lost productivity, relationships, physically, emotionally and financially.
 It’s not only the pain, you can also feel isolated, exhausted and suffer other symptoms too.
 It’s usually sensitive discussing these matters with employers, particularly when you don’t seem to be any better despite having treatment.
 Your boss may very well have other reasons for having a short fuse and your health concerns have just become another gripe.
 It’s time for you to take stock of where you’re at.

 9. What is an endometrioma?

 An endometrioma is the medical name for a cyst of endometriosis within an ovary or ovaries.
 They are often referred to as chocolate cysts because they are filled with thick chocolaty type fluid.
 They are generally associated with more advanced endometriosis.
 Surgery to remove endometriomas should be done by a Gynaecologist who can perform advanced laparoscopy, as there are many techniques to optimize your future fertility.
-In some situations, such as when a women’s family is complete, a women may elect to have the ovary removed.
+In some situations, such as when an individual’s family is complete, they may elect to have the ovary removed.
 You should always be informed and give consent if this option is recommended.